 STUDENT OF THE WEEK

-Q. Please provide the names of your family members: parents, siblings and pets.
+Q. Who are the members of your family: parents, siblings and pets?

-Q. What do you enjoy most about being a senior?
+Q. What do you most enjoy about being a senior at Emmaus High School?

 Q. What is your favorite subject?
 Why?

 A. I love history because I feel that studying history helps us to learn from the past in order to be more successful in the present.
 I also find it very interesting to look at trends as they develop through various cultures over time.

 Q. Have you received any special awards or recognition?